Skip to content

 Human-in-the-Loop

-LangGraph comes with first class support for streaming.
-Agentic applications often take a while to run, and so giving the user some idea of what is happening is important, and streaming is a great way to do that.
+LangGraph comes with first class support for streaming, which can expose state to the user (or developer) over the course of agent execution.
 LangGraph supports streaming of both events (like a tool call being taken) as well as of tokens that an LLM may emit.

 Deployment